Looking to make a move? Similar to home insurance, condo insurance has certain insurance coverages soon-to-be owners need to understand.

 Personal Property – Protects “your stuff” and all of the contents inside your condo.
 Items can be anything from clothing to furniture.
 You should have enough coverage for your personal property value, any improvements and betterments that you have acquired or made as well as coverage for the condo corporation’s deductible at the very minimum.

-Third Party Liability – In simple terms, liability insurance covers legal matters in relation to your property.
-Liability coverage comes into play when yourself or a family member has been found partially or wholly responsible for third party property or personal injury damages due to an accident in relation to your property.
+Third-Party Liability – In simple terms, liability insurance covers legal matters in relation to your property.
+Liability coverage comes into play when you or a family member has been found partially or wholly responsible for third-party property or personal injury damages due to an accident in relation to your property.
 One thing that property-related personal liability does not cover is anything to do with a vehicle.
 It is important to ensure that your policy has enough coverage to protect all of your assets.
 If you have significant assets like a farm or business you may want to purchase an umbrella liability policy.
 If you have questions about umbrella liability please contact your broker.

 For more information on tenant insurance